 The most important thing to understand about Cassini is that it not only fails to reward many old-school listing practices but may, in fact, punish them.
 Under Cassini, several factors that were not previously considered and/or given a high priority now matter for your visibility on eBay:

 - Complete listing data, including item specifics and description.
 Cassini relies on data in the listing aside from the title alone in order to rank results.
 These include catalog and item specifics and item description.

 With Cassini, eBay began giving weight to the appropriateness of the category in which the listing has been placed.
 Listings that eBay calculates to be appropriate for the category will place higher than listings that it believes are miscategorized.

 Avoid These No-Nos to Impress Cassini

-These changes mean that all of the following are definite no-nos that may effectively, and in context, harm your ranking:
+These changes mean that all of the following are definite no-nos that may effectively harm your ranking: